The Informatics Student Prize Scheme aims to recognize and reward excellent performance across the curriculum.

 Marks & Clerk sponsor the System Design Project Innovation prize

-The Sidney Michaelson and Family Prize was established in 1991 in memory of Sidney Michaelson and is awarded to the most deserving student.
+The Sidney Michaelson and Family Prize was established in 1991 in memory of Sidney Michaelson and is awarded to the most deserving student who has triumphed in their studies despite adverse circumstances.

 The Microsoft Research Prize is awarded for the best undergraduate final-year project.